waywardphilosopher/tainan/content/blog/why-wind-and-bones.md

 But what's in a name?
 And why are we called this?

 ### What's in a name?
 The reason goes back to an old Chinese book called *The Heart of Literature, and the Carving of Dragons*, written some time at the turn of the sixth century.

 The writer of the book was Liu Xie, a thinker who brought together the various philosophical and literary traditions of medieval China to write a beautiful, insightful text about the art of writing and, indirectly, the art of living.

-When we were reading Liu's book, one passage in particular caught our eye: the part where Liu said that writers should  "cultivate the vigour of the wind, and make the bone robust" (or, in Chinese,  蔚彼風力，嚴此骨鯁).
+When we were reading Liu's book, one passage in particular caught our eye: the part where Liu says that writers should  "cultivate the vigour of the wind, and make the bone robust" (or, in Chinese,  蔚彼風力，嚴此骨鯁).

 ### Vigour and rigour
 This idea of wind and bones is so important to Liu that he dedicates a whole chapter to it.
 In Chinese, this chapter is called *feng gu* (風骨). *Feng* means "wind", while *gu* means "bone."
 And in the brief span of a couple of pages, Liu brilliantly argues how good literature is born out of a marriage of these two things.
 To write, Liu says, you need *wind* — liveliness and spirtedness and vigour.
 But you also need *bones* — structure, and organisation, and rigour.